CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-cross-data-center-firewall-policies.md

   ![Navigate to Firewall](../../images/firewall.png)

-6. Select **Either** the source or destination CenturyLink Cloud Data Center node (as policies when applied are two-way rules).
+6. Select **Either** the source or destination Lumen Cloud Data Center node (as policies when applied are two-way rules).
 Next, choose to the **Cross Data Center** tab.

 7. Choose the desired **Source Account** and **Destination Account** in which the desired networks reside.
 The "Business Name" of the account is displayed.
 The Business Name can be viewed or edited by navigating from the left side navigation bar selecting Setttings > Profile.
 In this example, in NY1 we chose Sub-account 1 and Sub-account 2.